Find out more about support and self-refer here.

 This strategy can be really challenging, particularly if we see ourselves as someone who ‘likes to get things done’.
 This is where coaching can be really helpful – getting a bit of support to make the decisions that are right for you and help to manage the frustration that often accompanies a slow approach to recovery.

-At Thistle, we’ve supported people with PVFS and the associated conditions of ME/Chronic Fatigue Syndrome (CFS) for over 15 years.
+At Thistle, we’ve supported people with post-viral fatigue and ME/Chronic Fatigue Syndrome (CFS) for over 15 years.
 Our Health and Wellbeing Practitioners provide coaching and support over the phone and online to help people develop strategies to cope with their situation and find their own path to recovery.
 No one has to struggle with this alone.

-Anyone in Scotland who is experiencing symptoms of longer-term post viral fatigue whether post-COVID or after another viral infection, can self-refer to Thistle through our website.
+Anyone in Scotland who is experiencing symptoms of longer-term post-viral fatigue, whether Long Covid or after another viral infection, can self-refer to Thistle through our website.
 Or if you prefer, you can ask a GP or other healthcare professional to refer you.

 One of our practitioners will have a chat with you over the phone and discuss the type of support that will suit you best.